 For a detailed explanation of each of the programs, go to VA Benefits Page.

 If a student wishes to use education benefits at Western Nevada College, he or she must complete the following steps:

 - Complete the application for VA education benefits.
-This application can be completed through E-Benefits or VONAPP.
+This application can be completed through VA Benefits Page.
 After completing the appropriate applications, a Certificate of Eligibility will be generated for the student.
 This certificate will come from the Department of Veterans Affairs.